 As well as maintaining a supply of deliverable sites going forwards, the council are also assessed on the past three year's performance of housing delivery against targets, in the form of the Housing Delivery Test.
-Our most recent result (2016-2019) shows that we achieved 78%.
-Whilst this is an improvement on the previous result of 73% it does mean that we need to produce a Housing Delivery Test Action Plan, to identify what may be causing the under delivery, and suggest actions that could boost supply in future.
+Our most recent result (2017-2020) shows that we achieved 81%.
+Whilst this is an improvement on the previous result of 78% it does mean that we need to produce a Housing Delivery Test Action Plan again this year, to identify what may be causing the under delivery, and suggest actions that could boost supply in future.